timothymayor/timothymayor/README.md

 Nice to meet you!

-I am Timothy Mayor.
+I am Timothy Stephen Mayor.
 I write Python, JavaScript and C/C++.

 You can reach me [on twitter](https://twitter.com/timothymayor24)